metamn/react/content/blog/on-design-systems-3/index.md

 ## The current landscape

-[Until recent years](http://metamn.io/react/on-design-systems-2/) creating consistent user interfaces required discipline and solid mental work.
+[Until recent years](http://metamn.io/react/on-design-systems-2/), creating consistent user interfaces required discipline and solid mental work.

-There were no tools and theory ensuring consistency in an UI.
+There were no tools and theory ensuring consistency in UIs.
 Designers and developers, working in a team, had to verify consistency with mental efforts.
 An error-prone technique proven incapable to scale.

 After decades of innovation, paradigm shifts, today we have systems producing consistent user interfaces &mdash; at least for the web.